 Now that we've covered all that other stuff, let's get to what we're really interested in: the food!

 Mealtime is one of the most important parts of the Lunar New Year celebrations.
 But unlike the turkey served for Thanksgiving, there really isn't one main dish that defines the Lunar New Year.
-Not only do different countries serve different cuisines, but different regions, specifically in China, also have their own local dishes for the celebration.
+We have some popular recipes for the Chinese Lunar New Year if you want to get cooking right away, but it's worth noting that different countries serve different cuisines, and different regions, specifically in China, also have their own local dishes for the celebration.

 Dumplings wrapped with wheat flour wrappers are a popular item for Northern Chinese families, while in the Southern regions and Hong Kong, families tend to make turnip cake (law bok gow), a savory and wonderfully glutinous dish that's made with daikon radish and studded with various types of pork and shrimp.
 Rice cake, meanwhile, is popular in both Korea and China during the New Year.
 In China, depending on what region you're in, rice cake could be white or amber in color, and either steamed or stir-fried.

 If anything, whole fish is the most common sight, and it's often a centerpiece of the New Year table—especially at Reunion dinner, which is held on New Year's eve.
 My mom used to make two simple, steamed whole fish that she'd top with scallions, ginger, and cilantro; one we'd eat for Reunion dinner, the other would be leftovers for New Year's day—it was considered good luck to have leftovers going into the new year.
 I love this steamed whole fish recipe, similar to my mother's, but with garlic and fermented black beans added for even more flavor.